Keyboard shortcuts

 • SQLite integrations in many IDEs and database browsers

-⚠️ Caution: Making manual changes to the database may affect FsPulse’s behavior or stability.
+⚠️ Caution: Making manual changes to the database may affect fsPulse’s behavior or stability.
 Read-only access is recommended.

-FsPulse manages all internal data access automatically.
+fsPulse manages all internal data access automatically.
 Most users will not need to interact with the database directly.

 Development

-FsPulse is under active development, with regular improvements being made to both its functionality and documentation.
+fsPulse is under active development, with regular improvements being made to both its functionality and documentation.

 Contribution Policy

-At this time, FsPulse is not open for public contribution.
+At this time, fsPulse is not open for public contribution.
 This may change in the future as the project matures and its architecture stabilizes.

 If you’re interested in the project, you’re encouraged to: